 Permanent Makeup is a wonderful alternative to other conventional choices and it’s not only for woman, more and more men are seeking out these fabulous treatments.
-Remember, all Permanent Makeup procedures are not necessarily permanent, they can last between two to six years or longer.
+Remember, all Permanent Makeup treatments are not necessarily permanent, there is Semi-Permanent which last up to 12 to 18 months and Permanent Makeup which lasts up to 3 years or in some cases longer.

 The pigments we use are not the same as Body Art Ink pigments, which are most definitely permanent.
 When having a procedure you are required to come back for a touch-up visit before it can be determined that the work is complete.
 As a Specialist, Linda uses “ONLY” highly technology advanced prepackaged cartridges that are “one time disposable medical grade needles.”
 We use highly effective topical anesthetics to ensure a comfortable experience.

 When working with different skin types and skin thickness, keep in mind that in many cases some unevenness of color is to be expected.
 This is the purpose of the touch-up visit.
 You want to be prepared for the color intensity of your procedure to be slightly darker, sharper and brighter than is expected for the final outcome.
 It will take some time for this transition based upon how quickly the outer layer of your skin exfoliates.
 Expect the final color to lighten up with the end result looking more natural.
 While these micropigmentation colors may initially simulate the exact color and toned desired, they will not always remain a perfect match.
 Your skin color may vary depending on; exposure to the sun, cold, heat, medications, future medications that may arise and circulatory changes.

 Following the proper after-care is necessary to achieve the best results.
 When scheduling an appointment date for a permanent makeup procedure, keep in mind the healing time.
 You will need a few days afterward without any social plans or strenuous activity.